 Please note, if you are using the contraceptive pill, a loose bowel may make this ineffective.
-It is therefore recommended that other contraceptive measures, ie condom/cervical cap are also used for a period of 14 days following the examination.
+It is therefore recommended that other contraceptive measures, i.e. condoms are also used until your next menstrual period following the examination.
 Do not stop using the Pill.